vatadepalli/tf-ecs-fargate-tmpl/README.md

 - One public and one private subnet per AZ
 - Routing tables for the subnets
 - Internet Gateway for public subnets
-- NAT gateways with attached Elastic IPs for the prive subnet
+- NAT gateways with attached Elastic IPs for the private subnet
 - Two security groups
   - one that allows HTTP/HTTPS access
   - one that allows access to the specified container port